jacksonaldrich/eBayWebscraping/README.md

 The program will then download the first 10 pages (by default) of the search term!
 Also, if your search contains multiple words, be sure to use quotation marks around them!

+# How to download the data as a .csv file
 By default, this program will download the data into a `.json` fole, but this can be changed.
 If you prefer a `.csv` fprmat, just type the following code into the command line - note the `--csv=True` added to the end of the previous command:
 ```
 $ python3 ebay-dl.py 'name of the item (can contain spaces)' --csv=True